couchdeveloper/RXPromise/README.md

 [Contents ^](#contents)

 -------
-## Using a Promise at the Call Site
+## Using a Promise at the Call-Site

-As already described in [Understanding Promises](#understanding-promises) a call site can obtain the result of the asynchronous task and continue the execution when the task is finished through setting up a _continuation_:
+As already described in [Understanding Promises](#understanding-promises) a call-site can obtain the result of the asynchronous task and continue the execution when the task is finished through setting up a _continuation_:

 **Continuation:**